-There are other solutions, for example, a 'managed switch' can be configured to set one or more port to perform 'port mirroring' (also called span-port).
-This sets the switch to copy and forward any incoming/outgoing packet to the mirrored port.
-Thus, a machine connected to that port will be able to hear all packets in the network.
+3 A more expensive managed switch can be configured to set a port to perform 'port mirroring' (also called span-port).
+This sets the switch to copy and forward every packet to the mirrored port.
+Thus, a machine connected to that port will be able to 'hear' all packets in the network.
+In this case too, privacy regulations apply.